werkt/bazel-buildfarm-wiki/Execution-Properties.md

 ### `debug-after-execution` (not implemented)
 **description:** Runs the execution, but fails it afterward with important debug information on how the execution was performed.

+## Additional Information
+Custom properties can also be added to buildfarm's configuration in order to facilitate queue matching (see [Platform Queues](https://github.com/bazelbuild/bazel-buildfarm/wiki/Shard-Platform-Operation-Queue)).

+Please note that not all execution properties may be relevant to you or the best option depending on your build client.
+For example, some execution properties were created to facilitate behavior before bazel had a better solution in place.

+Buildfarm's configuration for accepting execution properties can be strict or flexible.
+Buildfarm has been used alongside other remote execution tools and allowing increased flexibility on these properties is necessary so the solutions can coexist for the same targets.